Peiiii/composite-kit/docs/commit-convention.md

 # Commit Message Convention

+## Language

+All commit messages must be written in English.
+This ensures consistency and makes the commit history more accessible to all team members.

 ## English Message

 We follow the [Conventional Commits](https://www.conventionalcommits.org/) specification for our commit messages.
 This helps maintain a clear and consistent commit history.